302 Academic Services Building North

 Telephone: 512-245-2322 Fax: 512-245-8934

 The Office of Distance and Extended Learning offers many college courses not normally offered through the academic departments/schools.
 Extension courses may be offered on campus, online, hybrid/blended, or as part of a faculty-led Study-in-America or Off-Campus program.
+Study in America offers unique experiential learning opportunities in professional and community settings that enables students to apply knowledge, acquire marketable skills, and develop career readiness.
 The times and locations for such courses depend on student need, faculty availability, and demand.

 The following regulations govern Texas State extension study: